 - Heat your barbecue to medium-high heat.
 Wait for it to get nice and hot.
 So you can’t hold your hand over the grill for more than a second.

-- Take the steak off the grill and tent (cover) it with foil for at least 5 mins or up to 10 to let it rest and the juices redistribute.
+- Take the steak off the grill and tent (cover) it with foil for 10 mins to let it rest and the juices redistribute.

 - With a sharp knife, slice the steak in thin slices against the grain.
 Serve with more chimichuri sauce on the side.
 Enjoy!

 Wow that beautiful vibrant green, and those grill marks, absolute perfection!
 I love having a jar of chimmichurri in the fridge at all times.